 Data submissions must be statistically reasonable as a whole (in comparison to national trends).
 While the error rate assesses the existence of logical mechanical flaws in the data, it does not address data in the aggregate.
-FBI UCR Program evaluates aggregate data submissions in terms of percent distribution, data trend, volume, and monthly fluctuations.
+The FBI's UCR Program evaluates aggregate data submissions in terms of percent distribution, data trend, volume, and monthly fluctuations.